mongodb/docs/source/tutorial/convert-replica-set-to-replicated-shard-cluster.rst

       }

 5. Add the second replica set to the shard cluster with the following procedure.
-In a connection to the :option:`mongos` instance created in the previous step, issue the following sequence of commands:
+In a connection to the :program:`mongos` instance created in the previous step, issue the following sequence of commands:

    .. code-block:: javascript